pingcap/docs/tidb-cloud/tidb-cloud-ip-access-list.md

 ## Configure an IP access list in standard connection

-To configure the IP access list for your Dedicated Tier cluster in standard connection, take the following steps:
+To configure an IP access list for your Dedicated Tier cluster in standard connection, take the following steps:

 1. In the [TiDB Cloud console](https://tidbcloud.com/), navigate to the [**Clusters**](https://tidbcloud.com/console/clusters) page of your project.
 2. In the row of your Dedicated Tier cluster, click **...** and select **Connect**.
 A dialog is displayed.